-The cost for the MS in Accounting Program is $1,280 per credit hour.
+The cost for the MS in Applied Economics Program is $1,235 per credit hour.

 Orientation fee: $100

 Tuition is due prior to the first day of class.
-Payment plans are available for the fall and spring terms.
-There is no payment plan available for the summer sessions.
-Billing details may be found at the Lehigh University bursar's site.
+A payment plan is available.
+Billing details can be found by visiting the Bursar's Office website.

 Financial Guarantee (International Applicants Only)

 International applicants who accept the offer of admission must submit an original or notarized financial guarantee demonstrating sufficient funds to meet educational expenses for the first year of study.
 Scanned copies of the original bank statement or bank letters are acceptable.
 The financial guarantee should be no more than 6 months old.
-Include a letter of sponsorship if the expenses will be paid by someone other than the student.
-The minimum amount you must cover to show solvency for immigration documents is $63,567 and includes the following costs:
+Applicants must include a letter of sponsorship if the expenses will be paid by someone other than the student.
+The minimum amount to show solvency for immigration documents is $44,974 and includes the following costs.

-Please note: $63,567 is the minimum amount you must show for immigration purposes.
-The student's actual expenses may be greater.
-The financial explanation of costs per program can be seen on the tuition webpage.
+Please note: $44,974 is the minimum amount for immigration purposes.
+Actual expenses may be greater.
+The financial guarantee amount is strictly an estimate.

 I-20 Immigration Information